Excursion to Templestowe

 The Demon Drink indeed!
 We come from a long line of teetotallers: our great grandfather Reverent Alfred Coates, our great aunt Sister Bessie, our maternal grandparents, Alfred and Alfreda, their siblings and our parents.
 Our mother’s family, the Coates, being staunchly Methodist, we imagine would have been very sympathetic to the temperance agenda.
 Here is Alfred, in his Methodist pastor uniform with Emma and their daughter:

-We were very aware as children that none of our family touched alcohol and that it was particularly frowned on by our rather upright Grandfather.
+We were very aware as children that none of our family touched alcohol and that particularly frowned on by our rather upright Grandfather.

 We too, at the tender age of eleven of twelve, have had our brush with The Independent Order of Rechabites, who provide educational material for Victorian Schools.